enrichman/covid19/README.md

 For example: https://enrichman.github.io/covid19/world/mainland-china/data.json

+### Note

+Please be aware that the project is in an early stage of development and the data/endpoints are subject to changes!

 ## Object

 The object returned is a **Place**.
 A Place contains some metadata, an array of children (countries or provinces) and a timeseries field containing the deaths, confirmed and recovered cases.